(A Little More Than) 11 Books Vonnegut Might Have Read

 Vonnegut was taught by, married, and fathered intelligent women.
 Cassandra Mortmain, the articulate and compassionate young heroine of I Capture the Castle, would have suited him perfectly.
 Since the book was published in 1948, Edie and Nanny Vonnegut, Kurt’s daughters, might have read it as teenagers.
 Maybe their imaginary selves left it behind in our imaginary library when they moved out, and our imaginary Kurt keeps it around as a reminder of them.

-If you have any books by these authors, or anything else you think Kurt Vonnegut would have liked enough to spend money on, pass it on to us!
-We’ll take good care of it.
-And we won’t burn it like that poor Fahrenheit 451.
+If you have any books you think Kurt Vonnegut would have liked enough to spend money on, pass them on to us!
+We’ll take good care of them.
+And we won’t burn them like that poor Fahrenheit 451.
 We promise.